knittyxan/knittyxan/README.md

 - 👋 Hi, I’m @knittyxan
 - 👀 I’m interested in ...
-Frontend web development, graphic design, UI/UX, digital marketing, beautifully formatted code.
+Frontend web development, graphic design, UI/UX, digital marketing, and beautifully formatted code.
 - 🌱 I’m currently learning ...
 Tripetto, Mailtrain, and Ghost.
 - 💞️ I’m looking to collaborate on ...
 HTML and CSS.
 - 📫 How to reach me ... knitty.dev and instagram.com/knitty.dev